DannyBen/bashly/examples/environment-variables/README.md

 # Environment Variables Example

-Demonstrates hot to specify that your scripts supports (or requires) certain environment variables.
+Demonstrates how to specify that your script supports (or requires) certain environment variables.
 This can be configured at any command level (root command or sub commands).

 -----